I get it, aperture is confusing.

 The first point to take into consideration is to think about your desired depth of field.

-A wider aperture such as f/1.8 will result in a shallower depth of field creating a blurred background which is great if you need to shoot portraits.
+A wider aperture such as f/1.8 will result in a shallower depth of field creating a blurred background which is great if you need to emphasize your subject like with portraits, products, or headshots.

-A narrower aperture such as f/16 will result in a narrower depth of field allowing for everything in the setting to be in focus which is great if you need to shoot landscape photography or group photos where everything needs to be in focus.
+A narrower aperture such as f/16 will result in a narrower depth of field allowing for everything in the setting to be in focus which is great if you need to shoot landscape photography or group photos.

 2. Subject and Background